Divorce after 20 Years: A Negotiation Survival Guide

 But since the house is often the most significant marital asset a couple owns, if that's the case, it means you need to figure out how to financially support two separate households with one spouse staying in the marital home while the other finds another place to live.

 Unless, of course, you decide to both remain in the marital home for some time after your divorce.
-And that comes with its own unique set of challenges.
+And that comes with other challenges.

 Your divorce parenting plan: